-Reach out to your target bloggers a few months prior to publication.
+Reach out to your target bloggers at least six weeks prior to publication.
 It’s ideal for blogs to feature a book right around its publication date, specifically the week before and the week after, to generate buzz.

-If you’re organising a tour for a book you’ve already published, the same ‘rule’ applies.
-Bloggers are busy people and will need as much notice as possible.
+If you’re organising a tour for a book you have already published, the same ‘rule’ applies, bloggers are busy people and will need as much notice as possible.

 What are some best practices when preparing for a blog tour?

 - Establish a rapport/relationship with someone before asking them to review your book or host you on their site or blog.
 You can begin by commenting on blogs and becoming part of that community.

 - Be specific about exactly what you would like to provide or do (guest post, interview, exclusive excerpt, etc.).

 - Offer a giveaway to go along with the post.
 It’s not needed, but bloggers love being able to offer prizes to their audience, and it increases their traffic.

 - If they say yes, get your material to them on time and thank them again for the opportunity.